nmanich/small-ebird-scripts/README.md

 group-checklist-discrepancies - Checks for records on a shared group ID that are coded differently.

+hotspot-list - pulls the hotspots for a region including a frequency of use

 input-and-output - Pinning different ways to input and output eBird data.

 min-max-date - find early and late date per species